Cricova: Wine tasting & the stunning underground city

 The interior of the underground wine city of Cricova

-After finishing your tour to Cricova, the mini-train will drive you back to the exit.
-I took the so-called “National Tour,” and it lasted approximately 2 hours, together with the wine tasting.
+After finishing your tour of Cricova, the mini-train will drive you back to the exit.
+I took the so-called “National Tour,” which lasted approximately 2 hours, including the wine tasting.

 Practical info for your visit to Cricova